English

 As Republican President-elect Donald Trump continues to fill out his cabinet, the counterrevolutionary character of his incoming government is becoming more and more apparent.
 Trump’s earlier nominations, mainly to the military-intelligence agencies and the apparatus of domestic repression, demonstrated his determination to launch a violent fascist attack on millions of immigrants.
 His latest selections, to federal departments that in some limited way provide social benefits to working people, are aimed at disrupting their functioning or outright destroying them.

-The first signal of Trump’s plans for social services came with his selection of anti-vaccine conspiracy theorist Robert F. Kennedy Jr. to head the Department of Health and Human Services, the huge agency that includes the Social Security Administration and the Centers for Medicare and Medicaid Services (CMS), which provide retirement income and health insurance for the elderly and health insurance for low-income people of all ages.
+The first signal of Trump’s plans for social services came with his selection of anti-vaccine conspiracy theorist Robert F. Kennedy Jr. to head the Department of Health and Human Services, the huge agency that includes the Centers for Medicare and Medicaid Services (CMS), which provides health insurance for the elderly and health insurance for low-income people of all ages.

-Before his abortive 2024 presidential campaign, which he began contesting the Democratic Party nomination, then switched to running as an “independent” before finally endorsing Trump and campaigning for him enthusiastically, Kennedy was best known for his notorious lies about childhood vaccines causing autism.
-His multi-million dollar effort to discredit these vaccines has had a profoundly negative effect on public health, particularly for diseases like measles which are so contagious that a drop in the vaccination coverage below 95 percent of children creates the condition for a renewed outbreak.
+Before his abortive 2024 presidential campaign, which he began contesting the Democratic Party nomination, then switched to running as an “independent,” before finally endorsing Trump and campaigning for him enthusiastically, Kennedy was best known for his notorious lies about childhood vaccines causing autism.
+His multi-million-dollar effort to discredit these vaccines has had a profoundly negative effect on public health, particularly for diseases like measles which are so contagious that a drop in vaccination coverage below 95 percent of children creates the conditions for a renewed outbreak.
 Trump has promised to empower Kennedy to “go wild on health,” which will have the effect of disarming the American population against the danger of diseases both old and new.

 Oz is also a fervent supporter of private profit in healthcare, backing Medicare Advantage, the privatized version of Medicare established through bipartisan legislation under the George W. Bush administration.
 He has hailed efforts to “expand access to private sector plans expanded by President Trump” for Medicare recipients, which have had the effect of boosting the profits of insurance companies by giving them access to a guaranteed stream of billions of dollars from the federal government.